NowacekLab/Welcome/README.md

 <img src="/img/clonerepo_3.PNG" width="600" />

-4. This should take you into GitHub Desktop where you'll be asked to define the Local Path (**don't change the Repository URL**). **This is where the files will be stored locally (aka on your computer) just like any other file that you may create in some directory on your computer.** It's totally up to you and will probably depend on how you choose to organize your files.
+4. This should take you into GitHub Desktop where you'll be asked to define the Local Path (**don't change the Repository URL**). **The Local Path is where the files will be stored locally (aka on your computer) just like any other file that you may create in some directory on your computer.** It's totally up to you and will probably depend on how you choose to organize your files.

 <img src="/img/clonerepo_4.PNG" width="600" />